Want the perfect workout program?

 With the rack pull, you pull the barbell starting at either above or below the knee, allowing you to lift more weight.
 The upper back and lats work hard isometrically to keep your spine neutral, with the erector spinae, glutes, and hamstring extending to add size and strength to your back side.

-For strength, aim for 3 to 6 reps, and for muscle gain, stick with 6 to 12.
+When programming your shoulders and back routines, for strength, aim for 3 to 6 reps, and for muscle gain, stick with 6 to 12.

 How to do Rack Pulls: